 For these simple reasons, the G Loomis is our pick for the best trout fishing rod.

 The Celilo is a perfect blend of affordability and quality.
-You get a rod that features some components that are only found in rods that are much higher and price, and the trout fishing rod itself performs very admirably in the categories that are crucial for any fishing rod, like durability, strength, and sensitivity.
+You get a rod that features some components that are only found in rods that are much higher and priced, and the trout fishing rod itself performs very admirably in the categories that are crucial for any fishing rod, like durability, strength, and sensitivity.

 Like G Loomis, St. Croix arguably creates some of the best fishing rods in the world, and the Triumph spinning rod goes above and beyond most rods in the market, with high-quality blanks and components throughout and even a stellar warranty against defects.